Philips Healthcare's HeartStartMRx

 There is currently no industry agreed upon format for ECG waveforms, resulting in numerous integration issues when ECG waveform files are sent to electronic medical records, cardiovascular PACS or ECG management systems.
 Defibrillator-monitors primarily use XML and PDF formats, so it might be wise to ask for input from the hospital’s IT support team to get feedback on how this data can be integrated into the IT systems you have.

 This article ran as an introduction to the 2014 comparison chart of defibrillator-monitor systems.
-The current chart can be accessed by clicking on the "Comparison Chart" tab at the top of the screen.
+To access the chart go to www.dicardiology.com/content/defibrillator-monitors, and create a free login.
+The login only takes a minute.
 Vendors that offer these system in the United States include:

 Zoll Medical Corp.